 Cull Groups Online

 Facebook was a place to catch up with friends, join groups, or see cute baby animals.
 Today, nearly all the “fun content” pages on every social media platform are AI generated, pushing “slop”.
-Building followers and rank with AI content, then selling the account to malignant actors, is an industry with real consequences, from fraud to elections.
+Building followers and rank with fake content, then selling the account to malignant actors, is an industry with real consequences, from fraud to elections.
 Fight back by focusing your online attention on real people, producing valuable content.

 Why we do it: